claucondor/movya-wallet/README.md

 **The AI-Powered Crypto Wallet for Stacks Blockchain**

 Movya is a revolutionary cryptocurrency wallet that transforms complex blockchain interactions into natural conversations.
-Built on Stacks (Bitcoin Layer 2) with sponsored transactions and AI-powered assistance, it brings the security of Bitcoin with smart contract capabilities made as easy as texting.
+Built on Stacks (Bitcoin Layer 2) with sponsored transactions and AI-powered assistance, it combines the security of Bitcoin with smart contract capabilities made as easy as texting.

+With a simple message, users can send transactions, add contacts like on a phone, or swap between different tokens—all without dealing with gas fees, signatures, or technical steps.
+Movya is built for Web2 users who know nothing about Web3, helping them enter the crypto world easily and securely.
+Our mission is to onboard the next wave of users to blockchain by making crypto feel simple, human, and accessible to everyone.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Platform](https://img.shields.io/badge/Platform-iOS%20%7C%20Android-blue.svg)](https://expo.dev/)